hekmon/tpcontrol/README.md

 scheduler.CanIGO(0)
 ```

 This call will block until the scheduler says it is ok to perform.
 Notice the `0` parameter.
 It is indicating the priority queue.
-As we don't care for priority right now, we spawned our scheduler with only 1 queue, so we must use the only one existing, the highest priority queue : `0`.
+As we don't care for priority right now, we spawned our scheduler with only 1 queue, so we must use the only one existing, the highest priority queue which has for index : `0`.

 Using these scheduler parameters with the [example](https://github.com/Hekmon/TPControl/blob/master/example/tpcontrol_example.go) will output :
 ```